aerni/statamic-livewire-forms/README.md

 ### Prerequisite

-The default views of this addon are styled with [Tailwind CSS](https://tailwindcss.com/) and [@tailwindcss/forms](https://github.com/tailwindlabs/tailwindcss-forms).
+The views of this addon are styled with [Tailwind CSS](https://tailwindcss.com/) and [@tailwindcss/forms](https://github.com/tailwindlabs/tailwindcss-forms).
+However, you are free to change the views however you please.

 ### Run the setup command